thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 ### Drawbacks

-This approach is not without drawbacks.
+#### Weak Conventions

 Conventions are most valuable when they're completely consistent.

-The convention is slightly ugly in this case because `UserAnswer` needs different parameters than the other two strategies.
+The convention is slightly forced in this case because `UserAnswer` needs different parameters than the other two strategies.
 This means that we now need to add no-op `initializer` methods to the other two classes:

 ` app/models/summarizer/breakdown.rb@83f73f4b